scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

 # KeeShepherd

 Keeps an eye on credentials (secrets, access keys, connection strings etc.), that are spread across numerous config files on your devbox(es).
 Gives you centralized access to them.
-Also hides (masks) them whenever possible.
+Hides (masks) them whenever possible.

+Now also omes with a simple UI for Azure Key Vault secrets.

 <img src="https://user-images.githubusercontent.com/5447190/142853710-85ef42f6-2e30-46f2-a1ed-7f56fde13ccb.png" width="900">